smartdev00/Solana-Copy-Trading/README.md

 ## Overview

-The **Solana Copy Trading Bot** is an advanced automated trading solution that **mirrors token swaps** (buy and sell trades) from specific **target Solana wallets** in real time.
+The **Solana Copy Trading Bot** is an advanced automated trading solution that **mirrors token swaps** (buy and sell trades) from a specific **target Solana wallet** in real time.
 The bot integrates with **Raydium and Jupiter decentralized exchanges (DEXs)**, monitoring wallet activity and executing trades based on pre-defined user parameters.

 Designed to be **fast, efficient, and customizable**, the bot is intended for **Windows users** with **basic to intermediate technical knowledge**.